Femology/Global-AI-Platform-Engineering/README.md

 > "A Top 1% Architect doesn't just 'click buttons.'
 They manage the **Blast Radius**.
 By isolating the Dialogflow API within a specific Project and restricting permissions to 'Viewer' for non-essential staff, I protected the system from unauthorized changes and cost overruns."

 ---

+Started the Architecting with Google Compute Engine series.
+I am learning the Solution Continuum: balancing between IaaS (Maximum Control) and PaaS (Maximum Agility).
+I now understand that Infrastructure is the 'Underlying Framework' (Networking, Compute, Storage) that allows Applications to serve global users.